bitlap/smt/README_EN.md

 ## @constructor

-The `@constructor` used to generate secondary constructor method for classes.
+The `@constructor` used to generate secondary constructor method for classes, only when it has inner fields.

 - Note
   - `verbose` Whether to enable detailed log.
   - `excludeFields` Whether to exclude the specified `var` fields, default is `Nil`.
   - Only support `class`.
+  - The inner fields are placed in the first bracket block if constructor is currying.

 - Example